Civil Process

 Sheriff’s Sales for real property are advertised in the legal section of the local newspaper for four weeks prior to sale.
 They are also posted on the bulletin board in the front lobby of the courthouse, near the main entrance doors: 223 E 4th Street, Port Angeles, Washington.

 Sales are held on Fridays at 10 am in the front lobby of the courthouse.
-Please check the Sheriff's Office online calendar for exact dates.
+Upcoming sales will be posted below.

 Note: